berntpopp/variant-linker/src/REAMDE.md

 - **Functionality**:
   - Sends a request to the Variant Recoder API.
   - Logs the request and response.
-  - Returns the recoded variant information.
+  - Returns the recoded variant information, including VCF string.

-### vepAnnotation.js
+### vepRegionsAnnotation.js

-Handles the API call to VEP (Variant Effect Predictor).
-It retrieves VEP annotations for a given HGVS notation.
+Handles the API call to VEP (Variant Effect Predictor) using genomic coordinates.
+It retrieves VEP annotations for a given region and allele.

 - **Functionality**:
-  - Sends a request to the VEP API.
+  - Sends a request to the VEP API using the region endpoint.
   - Logs the request and response.
   - Returns the annotation data.

+### convertVcfToEnsemblFormat.js

+Converts VCF notation to Ensembl region and allele format required by the VEP API.

+- **Functionality**:
+  - Parses the VCF string.
+  - Converts it to the Ensembl format.
+  - Returns the region and allele.

 ### variantLinkerProcessor.js

 Processes the linking between variant recoding and VEP annotations, filters, formats, and outputs the results.

 - **Functionality**:
-  - Processes variant linking by obtaining data from `variantRecoder` and `vepAnnotation`.
+  - Processes variant linking by obtaining data from `variantRecoder` and `vepRegionsAnnotation`.
   - Filters and formats the results based on user input.
   - Outputs the results to either the console or a file.